bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/requisites.md

 If it is shared with a novice:\
 '*uttarassa* bhikkhuno' → '*uttarassa* sāmaṇerassa'

-To share a bowl: ‘cīvaraṃ’ → ‘pattaṃ’
+To share a bowl: ‘cīvaraṁ’ → ‘pattaṁ’

 If more than one article is to be shared substitute the plural form as in [Generally Addressing](#general-address) above.